List of Major League Baseball retired numbers: Number retired by Major League Baseball

 Normally the individual clubs are responsible for retiring numbers.
-On April 15, 1997, Major League Baseball took the unusual move of retiring a number for all teams.
+On April 15, 1997, MLB took the unusual move of retiring a number for all teams.
 On the 50th anniversary of Jackie Robinson breaking the baseball color line, his number 42 was retired throughout the majors, at the order of Commissioner Bud Selig.
 This meant that no future player on any major league team could wear number 42, although players wearing #42 at the time were allowed to continue wearing it (Mariano Rivera was the last active player to be grandfathered in, retiring after the 2013 season).

-Starting in the 2007 season, the 60th anniversary of Robinson's Major League debut, players and coaches have all worn the number 42 as a tribute to Robinson on Jackie Robinson Day, April 15.
+Starting in the 2007 season, the 60th anniversary of Robinson's MLB debut, players and coaches have all worn the number 42 as a tribute to Robinson on Jackie Robinson Day, April 15.

 There is a lobby to have uniform #21 retired in all of baseball to honor Roberto Clemente.

 Similar honors

 Players who pre-date uniform numbers

 Four teams have honored players who played before the advent of uniform numbers by placing their names among those of players whose numbers have been retired: